 It has recently been developed into a more friendly place for people to go and enjoy an afternoon.
 We are going to show you some photos now and we bet before you finish reading this you are going to think about going there!

 What is nice about this cenote besides the amazing water, is the services.
-There is a small restaurant, snacks, covered areas and shaded area to relax in, multiple places with varying heights to jump off of into the cenote, bathrooms, changing areas and it looks like eventually there will be cabins you can rent for over night stays.
+There is a small restaurant, snacks, covered areas and shaded area to relax in, multiple places with varying heights to jump off of into the cenote, bathrooms and changing areas.
 There is a basic zip line that goes across the cenote where you are supposed to jump into the cenote when above it (although we imagine that some would freeze up and not jump and just hang there).

 This cenote is about 10 ft. deep and the overall size is not huge, so plan on going when there is not going to be a crowd.
 That means Sundays are usually a bad time to go as families visit cenotes on that day off.